heubeck/techsummit23-codingchallenges/6_CSS_Drawing/README.md

 Therefore please solely write to the `<style` and `<div class="logo">` elements in the [challenge.html](challenge.html) file.

-You're free to use any CSS magic, but the only permitted html element are `div` inside the `div.logo` container.
+You're free to use any CSS magic (apart from including, pixel mapping or vectorizing the original image of course), but the only permitted html element are `div`s inside the `div.logo` container.

 ## Scoring